 It’s important to remember that this strategy may not be appropriate for someone with a low risk tolerance.

 - Use the annual contribution amount to fund a leverage loan to maximize the donation amount and tax savings.

 Investment options with Manulife Investment Management

-Mutual Funds can help meet your specific financial needs, throughout your life.
-Whether you are just starting out, accumulating wealth or are nearing/in retirement, mutual funds offered by Manulife is committed to providing quality investment products and services so you can enjoy life and worry less.
+Mutual funds from Manulife Investment Management can help meet your specific financial needs throughout your life.
+Whether you’re just starting out, accumulating wealth, or nearing/in retirement, mutual funds offered by Manulife Investment Management can provide you with solutions to help build a portfolio that meets your needs.

-Manulife Segregated Fund Contracts combine the growth potential offered by a broad range of investment funds, with the unique wealth protection features of an insurance contract.
-Through Manulife segregated fund contracts, investors can help minimize their exposure to risk through income, death and maturity guarantees, potential creditor protection features, and estate planning benefits – all from a single product or insurance contract.
+Segregated fund contracts combine the growth potential offered by a broad range of investment funds with the unique wealth-protection features of an insurance contract.
+Through Manulife Investment Management segregated fund contracts, investors can help minimize their exposure to risk through income, death, and maturity guarantees; potential creditor-protection features; and estate-planning benefits—all from a single product or insurance contract.

-Manulife Bank Investment Loans allow investors to make a large initial investment contribution and benefit from the potential for compound growth and interest deductibility.
-These loans are available for a variety of Manulife Mutual Fund accounts and Segregated Fund contracts, and offer attractive options such as 100 per cent financing, no margin-calls on market fluctuations⁶ , interest-only payments and a one-step application process.
+Investment loans allow investors to make a large initial investment contribution and benefit from the potential for compound growth and interest deductibility.
+Manulife Bank loans are available for a variety of mutual fund accounts and segregated fund contracts, and offer attractive options such as 100% financing, no margin calls on market fluctuations,3 interest-only payments, and a one-step application process.